-Among many of the wedding traditions, is the concept of having or wearing something old, something new, something borrowed, something blue to bring the newly wed couple good luck.
+Among many of the wedding traditions, is the concept of having or wearing something old, something new, something borrowed, something blue to bring the newlywed couple good luck.

-You have most likely heard the saying a million times, but what exactly does it mean???
+You have most likely heard the saying a million times, but what exactly does it mean?

-The something old, something new routine stems from an Victorian English rhyme dating all the way back to 1898, which goes "something old, something new, something borrowed, something blue, and a sixpence in your shoe."
+The something old, something new routine stems from a Victorian English rhyme dating all the way back to 1898, which goes "something old, something new, something borrowed, something blue, and a sixpence in your shoe."
 Fortunately for brides of this era., a sixpence isn't an easy currency to come by, so you don't have to worry about sticking something in your footwear.
 But the other four must-haves are believed to bring brides good fortune...and fertility (just a tad bit old-fashioned to say the least).